BakaKiller/ethiabot/README.md

 to use at [json.ethiabot.ovh](http://json.ethiabot.ovh/gifs.json).
 Run it whenever you want or forever on a server, with your own profile pic !

+*This bot is mostly in french, I haven't translated it yet, but if you want to contribute, feel free to do so !*

 ## Getting Started

 These instructions will make you able to run a wonderful instance of this bot on your local machine or on a remote server !
 I assume